CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

       redistribute connected
       neighbor LEAF activate
      exit-address-family
-    ...
+    !

 ## <span>DHCP with VRF</span>

-Because you can use VRF to bind IPv4 and IPv6 sockets to non-default VRF tables, you can start DHCP servers and relays in any non-default VRF table using the `dhcpd` and `dhcrelay` services.
-These services must be managed by `systemd` to run in a VRF context.
-In addition, the services must be listed in the `/etc/vrf/systemd.conf` file.
+Because you can use VRF to bind IPv4 and IPv6 sockets to non-default VRF tables, you have the ability to start DHCP servers and relays in any non-default VRF table using the `dhcpd` and `dhcrelay` services, respectively.
+These services must be managed by `systemd` in order to run in a VRF context; in addition, the services must be listed in `/etc/vrf/systemd.conf`.
 By default, this file already lists these two services, as well as others like `ntp` and `snmpd`.
 You can add more services as needed, such as `dhcpd6` and `dhcrelay6` for IPv6.

-If you edit `/etc/vrf/systemd.conf`, run `sudo systemctl daemon-reload` to generate the `systemd` instance files for the newly added services.
+If you edit `/etc/vrf/systemd.conf`, run `sudo systemctl daemon-reload` to generate the `systemd` instance files for the newly added service(s).
 Then you can start the service in the VRF using `systemctl start
 <service>@<vrf-name>.service`, where `<service>` is the name of the
-service (such as `dhcpd` or `dhcrelay`) and `<vrf-name>` is the name of the VRF.
+service — such as `dhcpd` or `dhcrelay` — and `<vrf-name>` is the name of the VRF.

-For example, to start the `dhcrelay` service after you configure a VRF named *turtle*, run:
+For example, to start the `dhcrelay` service after you configured a VRF named *turtle*, run:

     cumulus@switch:~$ sudo systemctl start dhcrelay@turtle.service

-To enable the service at boot time, you must also enable the service:
+To enable the service at boot time you should also run `systemctl enable
+<service>@<vrf-name>`.
+To continue with the previous example:

     cumulus@switch:~$ sudo systemctl enable dhcrelay@turtle.service